Skip to main content

 AI-generated text classification

-Statistical and neural classifiers trained to distinguish human-written from LLM-generated text can be applied to email content as one detection signal:
+Statistical and neural classifiers trained to distinguish human-written from LLM-generated text, applied to email content as one detection signal.

 Stylometric inconsistency.
-When an attacker uses AI to impersonate a specific sender, the generated text may match the sender’s topic and vocabulary but diverge in subtle stylistic features — sentence structure distributions, punctuation habits, contraction frequency, paragraph length patterns.
-Stylometric analysis compares the suspicious message against a baseline of the purported sender’s authentic communications.
+When an attacker uses AI to impersonate a specific sender, the text may match topic and vocabulary but diverge in subtle stylistic features.

-For a broader treatment of AI text detection methods and their limitations, see AI-Generated Text Detection.
+For a broader treatment of AI text detection methods and their accuracy tradeoffs, see AI-Generated Text Detection — covers classifier architectures, watermarking, and cross-model generalization limits.

 Behavioral email analysis

-Beyond the text content, the structural and behavioral properties of phishing messages provide detection signals that AI generation does not affect:
+Structural and behavioral properties of phishing messages that AI generation does not affect.

 Sending pattern anomalies.
-Messages from a known sender that arrive at unusual times, from unusual locations, or with unusual urgency patterns may indicate account compromise or impersonation — regardless of text quality.
+Messages from a known sender at unusual times, locations, or urgency levels may indicate compromise.

 B. Platform-level detection

-Platform-level detection operates at the email gateway or security platform, analyzing aggregate traffic patterns rather than individual messages.
+Platform-level detection operates at the email gateway or security platform, analyzing aggregate traffic.

 Template detection.
-Even with LLM-generated variation, phishing campaigns often share structural templates — similar call-to-action patterns, similar urgency framing, similar credential harvest flows.
-Machine learning models trained on campaign structure (rather than specific text) maintain detection efficacy against AI-generated content.
+Even with LLM variation, campaigns share structural templates — similar call-to-action patterns, urgency framing, and credential harvest flows.
+ML models trained on campaign structure maintain efficacy against AI-generated content.

 Threat intelligence correlation.
-Integration with threat intelligence feeds identifies known malicious infrastructure (IP addresses, domains, hosting providers, Bitcoin wallets) referenced in messages.
-This is entirely independent of whether the message text was human or AI-generated.
+Known malicious infrastructure (IPs, domains, hosting providers, Bitcoin wallets) referenced in messages — entirely independent of whether text was AI-generated.

 C. Organizational and procedural controls

-As with voice cloning, procedural controls address the fundamental limitation of technical detection: they work even when the phishing message is indistinguishable from a legitimate communication.
+Procedural controls address the fundamental limitation of technical detection: they work even when the phishing message is indistinguishable from legitimate communication.

 Verification protocols.
 Requiring out-of-band confirmation for sensitive requests — wire transfers, credential changes, data sharing — prevents successful phishing regardless of message quality.
-This is the single most effective control against BEC attacks.
+The single most effective control against BEC.

 Security awareness training.
-Training that focuses on behavioral indicators (urgency, unusual requests, verification bypasses) rather than linguistic indicators (spelling errors, formatting) remains effective against AI-generated phishing.
-Training that emphasizes “look for typos” is obsolete.
+Training focused on behavioral indicators (urgency, unusual requests, verification bypasses) rather than linguistic indicators (spelling, formatting).
+Training that emphasizes “look for typos” is now obsolete against AI-generated content.

 Phishing simulation programs.
-Regular simulation campaigns using AI-generated content calibrate organizational resilience and identify individuals who need additional training.
-Simulations must reflect current threat capabilities — campaigns using only traditional phishing templates underestimate risk.
+Regular campaigns using AI-generated content to calibrate organizational resilience.
+Simulations using only traditional phishing templates underestimate current risk.

 Reporting culture.
-Organizations with robust reporting mechanisms (one-click “report phishing” buttons, no-blame reporting culture) detect campaigns earlier.
-A single early report can trigger platform-level blocking that protects the entire organization.
+One-click “report phishing” buttons and no-blame reporting.
+A single early report can trigger platform-level blocking protecting the entire organization.

 Limitations